Let us chat strategy for a moment. Wikipedia says it “is a high-level plan to achieve one or more goals under conditions of uncertainty.”

-- Multiple swing
+- Multiple swings

 (traders interpret a swing and a scalp differently, see ‘algorithms to trade by’ in the paragraph clarification)

-As I’m a swing/scalp strategist I also sub-divide that strategy into swing/scalp or scalp/swing; taking the first more determinedly than the second, but that’s for another time.
+As I’m a swing/scalp strategist, I also sub-divide that strategy into swing/scalp or scalp/swing; taking the first more determinedly than the second, but that’s for another time.

 Each strategy requires little understanding, just rationality in comparing two outcomes (price up, price down), exercising the better option and holding for the desired target.
 I get out at break even if my algorithm tells me to.
 It’s about control of the downside and then about the maximisation of the upside.

 The same is for good trading.
-The next sketch might represent how much was made or lost each year with a longer term investment.
+The next sketch might represent how much was made or lost each year with a longer-term investment.
 If we checked the results, say, every three years we would only once see a decrease in our year on year portfolio results, therefore minimising emotional drain.
 Each blue horizontal line might represent a £1,000 (or multiples of) year on year profit or loss.

-The point here is that any downside (for the sake of emotional drain and our pocket) has to be known, acceptable and controlled.
-This is something most of us don’t understand when we start out.
-Steve Jobs understood this and he did okay.
+The point here is that any downside (for the sake of emotional drain and our pocket) has to be known, acceptable and controlled; this is something most of us don’t understand when we start out.
+Steve Jobs understood this, and he did okay.